andrasq/node-qibl/README.md

 Keep calling `loopedFunction()` until it calls its callback with an error or a truthy `done` value.
 Errors returned from or thrown by the looped function stop the looping, are caught, and are returned to the callback.
 Due to the way repeatUntil recurses, errors thrown from the callback are also caught and fed back into the callback.
-This function is blocking, it does not yield the cpu unless the looped function does.
+This function does not yield the cpu unless the looped function does.

     var count = 0;
     qibl.repeatUntil(function(done) {